 GENERAL TRAILERING NOTES Where available, the Trailering Equipment Package (Z82) provides a trailer hitch platform and a 7-pin sealed connector at the rear bumper.
-A 7-wire camper/fifth-wheel wiring harness (UY2) is also available and requires the Heavy-Duty Trailering Equipment Package (Z82).
+A 7-wire camper/ fifth-wheel wiring harness (UY2) is also available and requires the Trailering Equipment Package (Z82).

-AUTOMATIC TRANSMISSION MODEL NOTE All automatic transmission models are equipped with an engine oil cooler (KC4) and an oil-to-air transmission oil cooler (KNP).
+AUTOMATIC TRANSMISSION MODEL NOTE All Silverado models are equipped with an automatic transmission, an engine oil cooler (KC4) and an oil-to-air transmission oil cooler (KNP).